Green borscht is a traditional Ukrainian sorrel soup. This classic Ukrainian recipe has many variations, the one with spinach is my favorite

 - 1 onion

-- 10 ounces (300 g) frozen spinach (or 2 bundles of fresh spinach – the exact amount of spinach is not vital here, the more spinach you add the thicker the soup will be)
+- 10 oz (300 g) frozen spinach or 2 bundles of fresh spinach; the exact amount is not crucial, since adding more spinach will solely increase the thickness of the soup

 - 1 clove of garlic